-To support a demand-driven approach to evidence-based policy, high-potential ‘proof of concept’ pilot projects demonstrated the value of data and evidence through hands-on capacity building, while simultaneously creating innovative and effective ways for policy actors to utilize data and research evidence to improve their decision making.
+To support a demand-driven approach to evidence-based policy, the EPoD team has developed high-potential ‘proof of concept’ pilot projects which demonstrate the value of data and evidence through hands-on capacity building, while simultaneously creating innovative and effective ways for policy actors to utilize data and research evidence to improve their decision making.